Allocation of research funding is central to the Society’s work of supporting historians and historical research.

 - Open Research Funding for historians further on from PhD completion, or in mid / later career employed in Higher Education or in other sectors aligned to history

-The Society runs three additional funding programmes open to historians at all career stages.
+In 2025 the Society is running five additional funding programmes open to historians at all career stages.
 Please follow the links for more on our annual:

 - Workshop Grants, enabling historians to come together to discuss projects in detail